Skyknight2026/Skyknight2026/README.md

 One of the questions that fascinates me the most is:

-> How can we use AI, statistics, and computational models to discover opportunities that humans would otherwise overlook?
+> How can we use Ai and statistical thinkig, to discover opportunities that humans would otherwise overlook?

 I believe that in the age of AI, ideas become more valuable when they can be systematically explored, tested, modeled, and improved.